DavidSedley/DavidSedley.github.io/content/publications/articles.md

 ### ‘Lucretius on imagination and mental projection’
 in D. El Murr (ed.), _Le De rerum natura de Lucrèce: perspectives philosophiques_, AITIA 10 (2020) [online journal]

 ### ‘Socrates’ second voyage (_Phaedo_ 99-101)’
  in F. Leigh (ed.), _BICS_ Supplement 141, _Themes in Plato, Aristotle, and Hellenistic Philosophy: Keeling Lectures 2011-18_ (2021), 47-62

+### 'Xenocrates’ invention of Platonism’
+  in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge 2021), 1-37

+### ‘An iconography of Xenocrates’ Platonism’
+ in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge 2021), 38-63

 ### ‘Celsus as Platonist philosopher’
  in J. Carleton Paget and S. Gathercole (eds.), _Celsus in his World_ (forthcoming)

-### 'Xenocrates’ invention of Platonism’
-  in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming), 1-37

-### ‘An iconography of Xenocrates’ Platonism’
- in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming), 38-63